tuaris/freebsd-desktop/README.md

 ## The Repository

 Originally this was intended for personal use but quickly realized that others can benefit from my work.
 It currently takes about 5 days to build all the packages in the FreeBSD ports tree.
-Adding more repos and speeding up the build process is a matter of adding for computing resources.
+Adding more repos and speeding up the build process is a matter of adding more computing resources.
 Perhaps if this find a decent enough following I may consider expanding it further by making a bootable graphical installer.

 If you find this useful and want to show some appreciation the following options are available: